Kulothunga II

-Kulothunga II was a Chola Emperor from 1133 CE to 1150 CE.
+Kulothunga II (died 1150 CE) was a Chola Emperor from 1133 CE to 1150 CE.
 He succeeded Vikrama Chola to the throne in 1135 CE.
 Vikrama Chola made Kulothunga his heir apparent and coregent in 1133 CE, so the inscriptions of Kulothunga II count his reign from 1133 CE.
 According to historians Nilakanta Sastri and T.N Subramanian, Kulottunga Chola II was not the son of Vikrama Chola and they have suggested that there was a break in the line of succession.